FontysIPost/.github/profile/README.md

 # 📬 Fontys Internal Post (FIPost)

-FIPost is a reliable and efficient opensource internal post website and app for fontys university of applied sciences.
+FIPost is a reliable and efficient opensource internal post website and app for campusses in Fontys university of applied sciences.

-Keep in mind that this project is broader than just the FHICT.
+Keep in mind that this project is broader than just the [FHICT](https://fontys.edu/ictprogrammes/).

 This project is part of a long term pilot and is supposed to be developed over multiple semesters by different groups of 6~ software engineer students.
 Transferability is therefore a must.